2023 Frequently Asked Questions

 What carrier is best for shipping entries?

 It is illegal to ship/mail beer entries using the U.S. Postal Service.
-It is legal to ship using a commercial shipping company.
+It is legal to ship using a commercial shipping company, though there may be local store restrictions.
 Please see the NHC Rules & Regulations for more information about shipping entries to competitions.

 What’s the best way to ship entries?